 SER Corporation - Provides educational assistance for eligible students who have worked in feedlots, farms, ranches, grain elevators, green houses, or have done field work in the last two years and meet certain income guidelines.
-Applications are available through MATC, or through the SER office in Hays, Kansas, 877.723.4016.
+Applications are available through MATC, or through the SER office in Hays, Kansas, 877.723.4016, www.sercorp.com

 United Tribes of Kansas - Educational assistance programs for students of Native American descent.
-To apply, contact their office at 785.364.2234.
+To apply, contact their office at 785.364.2234 or 785-595-3291.